aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_NETWORK_PORTS"
-    Our fabric would not be complete without connecting some devices to it.
+    Our Fabric would only be complete by connecting some devices to it.
 We define connected endpoints and port profiles in **group_vars/DC1_NETWORKS_PORTS.yml**.
 Each endpoint's adapter defines which switch port(s) and port profile to use.
-In our example, we have four hosts and a firewall connected to the fabric.
+In our example, we have four hosts and a firewall connected to the Fabric.
 The connected endpoints keys are used for logical separation and apply to interface descriptions.
-These variables are applied to spine and leaf nodes since they are a part of this inventory group.
+These variables are applied to the spine and leaf nodes since they are a part of this inventory group.

     ``` yaml
     --8<--